stanley-c-so/async-algos/number-of-islands.md

 ## Interviewer Guide

-- If your partner is stuck, ask them what they know about Breadth-First Search (BFS) or a Depth-First Search (DFS).
-The key to this question is understanding that once they find a "land" `1` in the grid, they need to mark the adjacent `1`s recursively, or with a queue.
-The can be done with a helper function using either BFS or DFS.
+- If your partner is stuck, ask them what they know about Depth-First Search (DFS).
+The key to this question is understanding that once they find a "land" `1` in the grid, they need to mark the adjacent `1`s recursively, or with a stack.
+The can be done with a helper function that uses a stack, or a helper function that is recursive.
+(This just goes to show that recursive solutions are ultimately still stack-based solutions - they use the call stack itself as a stack!)
-- As your partner works on the helper function (see __AC__ section), your partner may come up with a DFS algorithm using recursion (or a stack), or a BFS algorithm using a queue.
-If you have time after the solution is fully fleshed out, you can ask your partner how they might approach this problem the other way.
+- If you have time after the solution is fully fleshed out, you can ask your partner how they might approach this problem the other way.
 - Make sure that your partner's code properly handles out-of-bound indices when trying to traverse adjacent cells in `grid` (either by avoiding them altogether as recursive inputs, or returning before attempting to access them from the matrix).
+JavaScript is relatively forgiving, but other languages may crash if you go out of bounds.
+- NOTE: Did your partner attempt to solve this with Breadth-First Search or a queue?
+This is still a valid approach, but think about why this might not be desirable.
+Does BFS actually offer any advantages here over DFS?

 ### RE

 At this point the interviewee should be asking you questions to clarify the problem statement.
 If they are not, prompt them: _"Do you have any questions before we get started?"_ Some questions you may get:
   - _Any strange inputs?_ You can assume that `grid` is a proper 2D array with elements that are either `0` or `1`.
 You can assume that all subarrays (rows) have equal length.
 However, what if the grid is `1 x m`? `1 x 1`? `0 x 0`?
 Will your interviewee's solution break?
   - _Should I be mutating the input?_ For our purposes, that's fine.
 If for some reason you wanted to preserve the original input grid, you could tweak your algorithm by making a deep copy of the input and performing all operations on the deep copy.
-Either way, space complexity will still be proportional to the area of the grid, because even if you mutate the input, you will either build up the call stack (with a recursive solution) or occupy space in your iterative queue.
+Either way, space complexity will still be proportional to the area of the grid, because even if you mutate the input, you will either build up the call stack (with a recursive solution) or occupy space in your iterative stack.

 ### AC